runchise/batch.dart/README.md

 And to enable people around the world to automate their tasks more easily.

 And the development concept of this framework is "[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)", "[KISS](https://en.wikipedia.org/wiki/KISS_principle)" and "[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)", which has been said in software engineering circles for a long time.

-**_Do you need a scheduled and long-lived server-side processing?
-If so, this is the framework you are looking for!_**

 ## 1.2.
 Features